 - Remind your creative to take a walk—it helps.
 When my family says, “Let’s go do something” or “Let’s go for a walk” after they’ve seen me hunched over the keyboard for a while, I tend to take them up on it.
 I know I need to “step away” for a bit, and it’s always refreshing.
 I come back to the table with a clear head.

 - Understand that our deadlines are real.
 Whether it’s a deadline imposed by an editor, art director, musical director, employer, or ourselves, when we have a deadline, we often wear that “deadline driven” face.
 You know the one.
 The one that has a furrowed brow and pursed lips.
 Striving to meet self-imposed deadlines or deadlines set by someone else helps move us toward completion of a project.
-Please understand that we have to complete it by that date or we could end up like Sylvester below.
+Please understand that we have to complete it by that date or we could end up like Sylvester from Bugs Bunny.

 - Frustration comes with the territory; be a cheerleader.
 There will be moments when you will say, “Why do I live with this insane person?”
 That’s normal, and don’t worry, we say it about ourselves.
 Living with ourselves isn’t easy, so we can only imagine what it’s like for you.
 Nonetheless, it’s our only option.
 So, sometimes we get frustrated; that’s when you can step in and be a cheerleader and tell us it’s all going to be okay, that patience and persistence will win out and that whatever it is we produce is going to be just as it should be.
 We need our cheerleaders.

 - Stay the course and accept that it’s a way of life.
 I hate to say it, but when one project ends, there’s typically another one looming and getting ready to launch.
 This is the way of creative people.
 It’s not “one and done.”
 There will be many things we create, so just come to an understanding that it’s a way of life.
 And it’s probably going to continue until the creative decides that he or she has had enough.